thephpleague/openapi-psr7-validator/README.md

 ```

 ## Custom Type Formats
-As you know, OAS allows you to add formats to types:
+As you know, OpenAPI allows you to add formats to types:

 ```yaml
 schema: